Totchinuko/apiconan.totchinuko.fr/patches/chat.1.3.x.md

 `1.3.12`
 - You can now customize the previous/next message sent key bindings (Default is Shift + Up/Down)
-- Added a keybind to edit the last message posted in the current channel.
+- Added a key bind to edit the last message posted in the current channel.
 (Default is Up)
 - Improved message editing keyboard focus
 - Escape now cancel a message edition while focused on the chat input

 `1.3.15`
-- Allow to change the emote formating separately for /me, /tell and /do
+- Allow to change the emote formatting separately for /me, /tell and /do

 `1.3.16`
 - Added a setting to deactivate server wide the nameplate visibility based on selected chat range.